NDIS plans: what happens when children turn 18

 As your child gets older, you can help them develop specific skills for managing their NDIS plan.
 These might include skills for setting goals, choosing services and working with the NDIS.

 - short-term goals, like taking part in the local soccer team

 - long-term goals, like doing further study or work after they finish school.

-Then ask your child about what could help them reach their goals.
-For example, if your child’s goal is to increase their independence in the community, it could be good for your child to have a support worker to help them take part in group activities.
+Then ask your child about what could help them work towards their goals.
+For example, if your child’s goal is to increase their independence in the community, they might get a support worker to help them take part in group activities.

 - Ask for your child’s opinion on things like spending their NDIS funds and choosing NDIS providers.
 For example, if you live in a remote or rural area, your child might have the choice between a local general service or a more specialist visiting service that costs more.